arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/try/README.md

 // Left(a=DomainError$NoConnectionError@574caa3f)
 ```

-Lastly, Arrow contains `Try` instances for many useful typeclasses that allows you to use and transform fallibale values:
+Lastly, Arrow contains `Try` instances for many useful typeclasses that allow you to use and transform fallibale values:

 [`Functor`]({{ '/docs/arrow/typeclasses/functor/' | relative_url }})